 Dhakras, D.; Borkar, V.; Ogale, S.; Jog, Y. Enhanced piezoresponse of electrospun PVDF mats with a touch of nickel chloride hexahydrate salt.
 Nanoscale 2012, 4, 752-756.

 Toxic if swallowed.
+Causes skin irritation.
+May cause an allergic skin reaction.
+Causes serious eye irritation.
 Toxic if inhaled.
-Causes skin irritation.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
-May cause an allergic skin reaction.
 Suspected of causing genetic defects.
-May cause cancer.
-May damage fertility or the unborn child.
+May cause cancer by inhalation.
+May damage the unborn child.
 Causes damage to organs through prolonged or repeated exposure.